avocadowebservices/AvoBackupMananger/README.md

 ---

 ## Support
-For support, visit [https://avocadoweb.net/support](https://avocadoweb.net/support) or contact the developer.
+For support, please use the GitHub "Issues" for further assitance.

 ---